-- Memory bandwidth is the rate of reads and writes the GPU can perform from memory
+- Memory bandwidth is the rate of reads and writes the GPU can do from memory

 - To identify bandwidth limitations, reduce texture quality and check if the framerate has improved.

-- In Unity, this can be done by changing Texture Quality in Edit > Project Settings > Quality Settings.
+- In Unity, change Texture Quality in Edit > Project Settings > Quality Settings.

 - Fill rate refers to the pixels that can be drawn per second by the GPU.

-- To identify fill rate limitations, decrease the display resolution and check if framerate improved.
+- To identify fill rate limitations, lower the display resolution and check if framerate improved.

 Memory bandwidth generally involves optimizations to either:

-Fill rate is focused on reducing the number of operations that need to be computed for a final rendered pixel.
-This includes reducing:
+Fill rate is focused on reducing the number of operations that need to be computed for a final rendered pixel, including: